 Impurities as mentioned in the second subsection, mean, inter alia, heavy metals in weight materials.

-Separate plans for substitution of chemicals in the red and black category, and the yellow category, subcategory 3, shall be reported annually to the Norwegian Environment Agency in accordance with Section 34, first subsection, litera c.
+Separate plans for substitution of chemicals in the red and black category, and the yellow category, subcategories 2 and 3, shall be reported annually to the Norwegian Environment Agency in accordance with Section 34, first subsection, litera c.